quicwg/base-drafts/draft-ietf-quic-transport.md

 non-destructive congestion notification by a network node.
 That is, packets are marked instead of being discarded by routers and other devices along a network path.
 QUIC endpoints perform capability verification on connection establishment as well as connection migration.
-The feature can be used unidirectional or bidirectional depending or disabled temporarily depending on endpoint and path capabilities.
+ECN can be used unidirectionally, bidirectionally, or disabled depending on endpoint and path capabilities.

 The capability check makes use of the ACK_ECN frame in {{frame-ack-ecn}}.
 Each endpoint individually performs an ECN capability check for its send path.
 The